mohamadalbaaj/bars_robot_detector/README.md

 4) install the files (bar.py, wall.py, joystick.py, distance_calculator.py) inside the package (drobot), again inside the folder (drobot), next to __init__.py

+5) open the setup.py file in your package on your computer, copy and paste the code from the file here into your file

 steps to run the package: open the terminal and access the workspace (cd ~/ros2_ws)